Work Study Handbook: Information for Supervisors

 Once a student is hired, the employer and employee should determine a mutually convenient work schedule.
 Work-study students may generally work from the Monday of New Student Orientation Week through the last day of final examinations in May, including breaks.

 In setting a schedule, employers and students should take careful consideration of not only the student's academic schedule, but also his or her earnings limit.
+Employers should obtain a copy of the student workers' class schedules; students are not permitted to earn work study funds during their scheduled class times.
 Ideally, the student should work the number of hours necessary to reach, but not exceed, the earnings limit by the end of the year.
-As an example, if a student is awarded $2,000 for the academic year and is paid $8.50 an hour, the student may work approximately 7.8 hours a week and not exceed his/her earnings limit for the academic year.
+As an example, if a student is awarded $2,000 for the academic year and is paid $8.95 an hour, the student may work approximately 7.4 hours a week and not exceed his/her earnings limit for the academic year.
 See the Scheduling Guide for more information.

 Once a student reaches his/her earnings limit, the student may no longer be employed through the Federal Work Study Program for the remainder of the academic year.
 Any continued employment would be contingent upon the availability of department funding.
 Employers are asked to set a weekly limit of 10-15 hours of work per week for each student to ensure that students reach their earnings limit by May.
 Students scheduled during class breaks may work full time.
 Please remember that money earned during vacation periods counts towards a student's earnings limit.
 The Federal Work Study Program is intended to help students offset the cost of their educational program, not to replace employees in a work place.[back to top]

 Please see Summer Work-Study in the Student section of this website for information about hiring students for the summer.[back to top]